LGBTIQ+ causes are underfunded.

 Holistic analysis and recommendations

 As always, we wanted to start with some Curious Thinking - and ask a bunch of questions.
 We set up an initial exploratory workshop with stakeholders from GiveOUT to understand the lay of the land.

 1 · Research and Analysis

 Due to massive gaps in available data around LGBTIQ+ giving in Australia, spur: faced a crossroads in the trajectory of the strategy.
-A collaborative workshop with GiveOUT discussed the strategic approach of fundraising for LGBTIQ+ causes in this environment.
+Therefore, a co-design workshop with GiveOUT explored strategic options of fundraising for LGBTIQ+ causes in the current environment.

 3 · Strategy and recommendations

 The final strategy and recommendations were heavily based on research insights, gaps and opportunities, and developed personas.
-The strategy was divided into beliefs and paradigms, logistics and support and activations, recognising that internal solutions can be as powerful as flashy external ones.
-It has to work after all.
-At spur: we deliver tools, not rules, and so the delivered strategy offers ongoing and holistic tools to build GiveOUT's capacity across the board, rather than an instruction manual for a one-off increase in donors.
+The strategy was divided into beliefs and paradigms, logistics and support, and activations—recognising that changes to internal structures can often be more powerful in achieving outcomes as external communications.
+At spur: we deliver tools, not rules, and so the delivered strategy offers ongoing and holistic strategy to build GiveOUT's capacity longitudinally, rather than an instruction manual for a short-term increase of donors.